WilsonBillkia/bane/README.md

 * Key management

 ## Disclaimer
 I'm not responsible for anything you do with this.

 ## A Word on Risk Management
 This is not a substitute for a risk assessment.
 The build guide is based on a free, unqualified understanding of the threats and risks operating with blockchain data and networks.
 Any enterprise using Bane should be risk managed on its own merits.

-## (Not required but strongly recommended)
-* Fixed IP / DHCP host reservation on your network.
-Your IP address stops changing on system builds ns restarts, which makes the workflow significantly more practical.
-(See the manufacturers guidance.)